anhvupham/SailsAPI/README.md

 # SailsAPI
-This is some apis for Document-User collaboration written on Sails.
+Some apis for Document-User collaboration written on Sails.